 In general gingerbread cookies are hand cakes so they should certainly be soft to bite into.
 And yet sturdy enough to hold the shape of a gingerbread person.
 Am I right?

 My recipe does this perfectly.
-The aquafaba helps give the cookie structure while the puree helps keep the texture soft.
+The pumpkin puree helps give the cookie structure while the puree helps keep the texture soft.

 What Are The Ingredients of Gingerbread?